01.Sunscreens and nanoparticles

 In the absence of compulsory labelling that forces manufacturers to reveal the presence of nanoparticles, consumers either have had to rely on the assurances of manufacturers that their sunscreens are nano-free - though as it turns out, this is no guarantee - or take their chances with one of the handful of sunscreens that claim to be natural.

 CHOICE believes nanoparticles should be labelled on all products so consumers can choose to avoid them if they wish.
-In 2010, we tested 12 sunscreens and found while several contained nanoparticles, only one contained a significant amount.
-We also found four that were nano-free.
-See our results from 2010.
+In 2010, we tested 12 sunscreens and found while several contained nanoparticles, only one contained a significant amount and four were nano-free.

 How do sunscreens work?